 What makes a great torrenting VPN?

 Great speeds are useful for any VPN application, but when downloading from a torrent they’re especially important.
 If your download or upload speeds are at a crawl, then one of the greatest benefits of sharing P2P is negated.
-However, while the very best torrenting VPN will provide the full package, we’d recommend that security take priority over ease of use or the absolute fastest speeds.
+Plus, your Internet provider won't be able to tell you're torrenting at all – which means it can't selectively slow down, or 'throttle', your connection.

 We rate ExpressVPN as the very best VPN for torrenting thanks to its blistering connections speeds and world-class security credentials.
 However, there are a number of other excellent options available, so read on to find out the five best torrenting VPNs on the market today.